SavvasEft/BellaBeat/README.md

 # Project description:

-A high-tech manufacturer of health-focused products wants to upgrade their Calorie-burning model.
-The goal of this project is to build and evaluate new models on calories burned, separately for each user.
+HappySmartWatch is a high-tech manufacturer, focused on of health products.
+Focusing on their smart watch device, they and want to improve on how the smart watch calculates calories for different users, and upgrade their current Calorie-burning models.
+In this project, I build and evaluate new models on calories burned, separately for each user.

 # Skills